-We will have broad discretion in the use of proceeds from this offering and the concurrent private placement and may invest or spend the proceeds in ways with which you do not agree and in ways that may not increase the value of your investment.
+We will have broad discretion in the use of proceeds from this offering and may invest or spend the proceeds in ways with which you do not agree and in ways that may not increase the value of your investment.

-We will have broad discretion over the use of proceeds from this offering and the concurrent private placement.
+We will have broad discretion over the use of proceeds from this offering.
 You may not agree with our decisions, and our use of the proceeds may not yield any return on your investment.
-We expect to use the net proceeds to us from this offering and the concurrent private placement, together with our existing cash, cash equivalents and short-term investments, to fund the advancement of ACR-368, including CMC and companion diagnostic development, in Phase 2 clinical trials across our three lead indications into potential registrational phase, pending results and discussions with the FDA, as well as to potentially initiate Phase 2 trials in patients with HPV+ tumors, to complete IND-enabling studies for at least one of our preclinical programs and the remainder for continued development of our AP3 platform, other research and development activities, working capital and other general corporate purposes.
+We expect to use the net proceeds to us from this offering, together with our existing cash and cash equivalents, to fund our ongoing clinical development, including advancing our lead drug candidate ACR-368 through initial Phase 2 clinical readouts, as well as initiating our Phase 2 trial in patients with HPV+ tumors, to enter IND-enabling stage for at least one of our preclinical programs and fund continued development of our AP3 platform, and the remainder for research and development activities, working capital and other general corporate purposes.
 See the section titled "Use of Proceeds."
-In addition, we may use a portion of the proceeds from this offering and the concurrent private placement to pursue our strategy to in-license or develop additional drug candidates.
-Our failure to apply the net proceeds from this offering and the concurrent private placement effectively could compromise our ability to pursue our growth strategy and we might not be able to yield a significant return, if any, on our investment of these net proceeds.
-You will not have the opportunity to influence our decisions on how to use our net proceeds from this offering and the concurrent private placement.
+In addition, we may use a portion of the proceeds from this offering to pursue our strategy to in-license or develop additional drug candidates.
+Our failure to apply the net proceeds from this offering effectively could compromise our ability to pursue our growth strategy and we might not be able to yield a significant return, if any, on our investment of these net proceeds.
+You will not have the opportunity to influence our decisions on how to use our net proceeds from this offering.